berciktymule/CarND-Behavioral-Cloning-P3/writeup.md

 I was also thinking about nulling out the top corners but decided against it as in real life that would not be applicable as we might react on incoming objects in that space.

 Example of the source image and preprocessed one:

 ![alt text][image1]

+Distribution of the steering angles in the data set:

+![alt text][image2]

+As you can see the data is hevily biased towards turning left.
+This is countered by adding mirror image to the pipline as well as described above.

 #### 4. Creation of the Training Set & Training Process